IUDataStructuresCourse/course-web-page-fall-2023/proj1-flood-it.md

 + `color : WaterColor`: The color that the player just selected.
 It is an instance of the `WaterColor` enum.

 + `flooded_list : LinkedList<Coord>`: a `LinkedList` of coordinates for all of the tiles in the current flooded region.
-When a new game starts, `flooded_list` initially contains the tile at the upper left corner.
+When a new game starts, `flooded_list` initially contains the region in the top left corner.

 + `tiles : Tile[][]`: a two dimensional array of `Tile`s, where `tiles[y][x]` accesses the tile at the specified x and y coordinate.
 The x coordinate increase as you go to the right